-For over a year prior to the LP Motion, Geraci argued that the PER bars his written promise to provide Petitioner a "10% equity position" in the Business (i.e., the Confirmation Email) and other parol evidence.
-See, e.g., V3 E15 p.1084-1103.
-In Petitioner's April 4, 2018 LP Motion, he cited - for the first time in the action - the seminal cases of Tenzer v.
-Superscope, Inc. (Tenzer) (1985) 39 Ca1.3d 18 and Riverisland, supra, 55 Cal.4th 1169 that indisputably preclude Geraci from using the PER and/or the SOF "as a shield to prevent proof of [his own] fraud."
-V1 E8 p.247 ln.9-21
+Prior to the LP Motion, for over a year, Geraci argued the PER bars his written promise to provide Petitioner a "10% equity position" in the Business (i.e., the Confirmation Email) and other parol evidence.
+(See, e.g., V3 E15 p.1083-1103.)
+In his LP Motion of April 4, 2018, Petitioner - for the first time in the action - cited the seminal cases of Tenzer v.
+Superscope, Inc. (Tenzer) (1985) 39 Ca1.3d 18 and Riverisland, 55 Cal.4th 1169 that indisputably prevent Geraci from using the PER and/or the SOF "as a shield to prevent proof of [his own] fraud."
+V1 E8 p.247 ln.13-21

-In his opposition to the LP Motion citing Tenzer and Riverisland, Geraci provided a declaration executed on April 9, 2018 admitting that he sent the Confirmation Email promising to provide Petitioner a "10% equity position" in the Business, but alleging that (i) he sent the Confirmation Email by mistake because he meant to respond only to the first sentence of Petitioner's email thanking him for meeting earlier that day and not to the second, third or fourth sentences requesting written confirmation of Petitioner's equity position; and (ii) on November 3, 2016, he called Petitioner who orally agreed that the November Document is a completely integrated agreement and that he was not entitled to an equity position in the Business (the "Oral Disavowment").
+In opposition to the LP Motion citing Tenzer and Riverisland, Geraci provided a declaration executed on April 9, 2018 that: (i) admits he sent the Confirmation Email promising to provide Petitioner a "10% equity position" in the Business, but alleges he sent the Confirmation Email by mistake because he meant to respond only to the first sentence of Petitioner's email thanking him for meeting earlier that day and not to the second, third or fourth sentences requesting written confirmation of Petitioner's equity position; and (ii) alleges that on November 3, 2016, he called Petitioner who orally agreed that the November Document is a completely integrated agreement and that he was not entitled to an equity position in the Business (the "Oral Disavowment").
 V2 E10 p.617, ln.21-p.618, ln.16.

-This purported Oral Disavowment by Petitioner was raised by Geraci for the first time in his April 2018 declaration.
-In support of this allegation, Geraci provided his redacted cell phone record showing his call to Petitioner on November 3, 2016 at 12:40 p.m.
-(V3 E16 p.1113), ostensibly to support his contention that he realized his mistake early the next day and called Petitioner to fix his mistake.
-However, the redacted portion of Geraci's phone record includes what was either a less than one minute call or a missed incoming call from Petitioner at 12:38 p.m. reflecting that Geraci was simply returning Petitioner's call two minutes later at 12:40 p.m.
-See RJN 7 at p.60.
-Additionally, the phone records reflect that Petitioner and Geraci spoke several times the preceding day, that day, and numerous times thereafter.
-Id. at p.60-82.
+This purported Oral Disavowment on the part of Petitioner was raised for the first time in Geraci's April 2018 Declaration.
+In support of this allegation, Geraci provided his cell phone record showing he called Petitioner on November 3, 2016.
+V3 E16 p.1113.
+Ostensibly, Geraci provides his cell phone record to support his contention that he realized his mistake early the next day and called Petitioner to fix his mistake.
+What Geraci does not provide are his full phone records that reflect that it was Petitioner who called him first which appears to be a missed call then Geraci returns his call; furthermore, the phone records reflect that they spoke numerous times the day before, that of and the day after.
+See RJN 7.

-Geraci's position is that the record of his three-minute call to Petitioner on November 3, 2017 is "substantial evidence" that Petitioner did, in fact, orally disavow his equity position in the Business.
-However, when that individual cell phone call is viewed against the entire record, the fact that Petitioner called Geraci first that day and the parties were in constant communications during that period of time, it becomes clear that Geraci's selective presentation of the evidence of a single cell phone call on that particular day is a clear misrepresentation.
-Geraci presented Respondent with a highly redacted copy of his phone records in order to give that exact misrepresentation.
+Geraci's position is that his cell phone record of a call to Petitioner that day is "substantial evidence" that Petitioner did in fact orally disavow his equity position in the Business.
+However, when that individual cell phone call is viewed against the entire record, the fact that Petitioner called him first that day and that they were in constant communications during that period of time, it becomes clear that his selective presentation of the evidence of a single cell phone call on that particular day is a clear misrepresentation.
+Geraci has presented the trial court with a highly redacted copy of his phone records in order to give that exact misrepresentation.

-Further, in his opposition to the LP Motion, Geraci argued that the draft agreements - the Draft Purchase Agreement, the First Draft Side Agreement, and the Second Draft Side Agreement - forwarded to Petitioner after November 2, 2016 were attempts to renegotiate the deal to include employment for Petitioner.
+Further, in Geraci's opposition papers, Geraci argued that the draft agreements - the Draft Purchase Agreement, the First Draft Side Agreement, and the Second Draft Side Agreement - forwarded to Petitioner after November 2, 2016 were attempts at renegotiating the deal to include for Petitioner's employment.
 V2 E10 p.617, ln.21-p.618, ln.25.
-Respondent subsequently denied the LP Motion without addressing the Confirmation Email and premised its ruling on two factually incorrect statements.
+The trial court subsequently denied the LP Motion without addressing the Confirmation Email and premised its ruling on two factually incorrect statements.